natzar/Stripe-Pad/README.md

 ## Disclaimer

-Not affiliated in any way with Stripe.com
+> Not affiliated in any way with Stripe.com

 ## Contact

-If you have any questions or need support, please don't hesitate to reach me at Twitter @betoayesa
+If you have any questions or need support, please don't hesitate to reach me Twitter [ @betoayesa](https://www.twitter.com/betoayesa)

 Thank you for using Stripe Pad!